zeebinz/rarinfo/README.md

 -------------------------------
 Class for inspecting the contents of RAR archives.

+- 4.9 Added option for extracting files with external clients
 - 4.8 Tweaked File header sanity check
 - 4.7 Added support for ArchiveInfo
 - 4.6 Fixed handling of archives with encrypted headers